10DLC Campaign Form Help

 Company Website / Online Presence

-A working website link is required.
+A working website link is required with the exception of some Sole Proprietor cases.
 A website that lands on a domain parking site (e.g. GoDaddy and Wix) or empty placeholder (e.g. “Coming Soon” or “Under construction”) will be rejected.

 Having a website serves as a public-facing proof of your business’s existence and purpose.
 It’s required by messaging platforms to verify that your business is legitimate and that you are not sending spam or unsolicited messages.
 A website gives regulators, carriers, and customers a place to understand more about your business practices and ensures you are a real, operating entity.